 Charles Campbell attended the College of New Jersey (later Princeton University) from 1823-1825.
 Upon graduation he enrolled in Henry St. George Tucker's School of Law in Winchester, Virginia.
 However, he suffered from chronic headaches which caused him severe physical and mental exhaustion.
 By 1829, these health issues would force him to leave the law profession.

 Following his departure from law, Campbell worked as an engineer of the Petersburg Railroad.
 Later he ran a private school for boys in Glencoe, Alabama.
 On 13 September 1836, he married Elvira N. Callaway (1819-1837) of Monroe County, Tennessee.
 In 1837, Elvira died shortly after the birth of a son, Callaway Campbell (b.1837).
 In his distress, Campbell left his son with Elivira's siblings, Thomas and Lucinda Callaway.
 Later, this would result in a court case to regain custody of his child.

 Following the death of his wife, Campbell worked as a clerk in the office of the Collector of Custom in Petersburg, Virginia (a position he obtained from his father John Campbell).
-From 1840-1843, Campbell also owned, published, and edited a Petersburg newspaper, i>.
+From 1840-1843, Campbell also owned, published, and edited a Petersburg newspaper, The American Statesman.
 He returned to teaching in 1842 by opening a classical school in Petersburg, becoming both teacher and administrator in the Anderson Seminary.
 He would hold these positions until the formation of free public schools in 1870.

 Campbell remarried in 1850 to Miss Anna Birdsall of Rahway, New Jersey.
 They had four children, Mary Spotswood Campbell Robinson (b.1852), Nanny Campbell (b.1854), Charles Campbell (b.1856), and Fanny Campbell (1858-1860's).